WICG/navigation-api/README.md

 Continuing with the theme of `respondWith()` giving ecosystem benefits beyond just web developer convenience, telling the browser about the start time, duration, end time, and success/failure if a single-page app navigation has benefits for metrics gathering.

 In particular, analytics frameworks would be able to consume this information from the browser in a way that works across all applications using the app history API.
-See the example in the [Current entry change monitoring](#current-entry-change-monitoring) section for one way this could look; other possibilities include integrating into the existing [performance APIs](https://w3c.github.io/performance-timeline/).
+See the discussion on [performance timeline API integration](#performance-timeline-api-integration) for what we are proposing there.

 This standardized notion of single-page navigations also gives a hook for other useful metrics to build off of.
 For example, you could imagine variants of the `"first-paint"` and `"first-contentful-paint"` APIs which are collected after the `navigate` event is fired.
 Or, you could imagine vendor-specific or application-specific measurements like [Cumulative Layout Shift](https://web.dev/cls/) or React hydration time being reset after such navigations begin.